ScooloV/bbpedia/docs/core_rules/skills_and_traits.md

 #### GUARD

+~~This player can offer both offensive and defensive assists regardless of how many opposition players are Marking them.~~

-This player can offer both offensive and defensive assists regardless of how many opposition players are Marking them.
+<span style="color: darkmagenta">When a player performs a Block Action (including as part of a Blitz Action) this player can offer both offensive and defensive assists regardless of how many opposition players are Marking them.</span>

 #### JUGGERNAUT